Azure/azure-sdk-tools/src/dotnet/Azure.SDK.ChangelogGen/readme.md

 In detail, following release notes will be generated automatically:

-- The change in the API interface for the release (i.e. Added/Remove/Obsoleted Model/Method/Property)
+- Obsoleted API in the release (i.e. Method/Property/Model/...)
 - The change in the api-version tag used when generating the SDK (i.e. tag: package-preview-2023-03)
 - The change in the version of dependencies (i.e. Azure.Core, Azure.ResourceManager)

 Usage:

 ```
-> ChangelogGen.exe apiFile
+> ChangelogGen.exe apiFile version releaseDate(xxxx-xx-xx)
 ```

->Example: ChangelogGen.exe ...\azure-sdk-for-net\sdk\compute\Azure.ResourceManager.Compute\api\Azure.ResourceManager.Compute.netstandard2.0.cs
+>Example: ChangelogGen.exe ...\azure-sdk-for-net\sdk\compute\Azure.ResourceManager.Compute\api\Azure.ResourceManager.Compute.netstandard2.0.cs 1.2.3 2099-02-03

 Remark:
+- For preview release, the previous release will be used as baseline to detect changes.
+- For GA release, the previous GA release will be used as baseline to detect changes.
-The generated release notes will be merged into the last release (1.1.0-beta.1 (Unreleased) in most case) in changelog.md.
-In detail, the generated groups in the release will be overwritten while the other part will be kept untouched.
+- The generated release notes will be merged into the last release (1.1.0-beta.1 (Unreleased)) in changelog.md.